ricardoadorno/react-football-api/README.md

 ## Usage:

-First, you must to select the following options in this order:
+First, you must to select the following options:

-1. Select Contry
+- Select Sesson
-1. Select Sesson
+- Select Contry
-1. Select League
+  - Select League
-1. Select Team
+    - Select Team

 Then, you can find the following information about the team: